-The purpose of this site is to present a novel transdisciplinary theory I (Oliver Braganza) call Proxyeconomics.
+The purpose of this site is to present what I (Oliver Braganza) call Proxyeconomics.
 It highlights that whenever we as humans try to practically achieve some abstract goal (see table below), we almost inevitably depend on imperfect proxy measures of this goal, and that this has profound practical and ethical consequences.
 Specifically, the proxies tend to become targets in themselves, undermining the original (or purported) goals, without us even noticing.
 The result can be proxy-economies, where increasing amounts of effort and resources serve some proxy measure, which has fully decoupled from the goal it was supposed to serve.
-Ecological and welfare economists are increasingly making the case that this seems to quite accurately modern western economies, where exponentially increasing economic output and environmental damage is producing statistically negligible welfare gains.
+Ecological and welfare economists are increasingly making the case that this seems to quite accurately describe modern western economies, where exponentially increasing economic output and environmental damage is producing statistically negligible welfare gains.
 The present theory suggests that this is is in fact an almost inevitable result of the unreflective use of proxy measures, such as profit or consumption, in economic (or any other) competition.

 In a nutshell.